budomike/PricePredictor/README.md

-# PricePredictor

-Housing Price Prediction Model
+# Housing Price Prediction Model

 This Python program implements a predictive model for housing prices based on various features such as square footage, number of bedrooms and bathrooms, neighborhood, and year built.
 The model utilizes the scikit-learn library for data preprocessing, model training, and prediction.
 Key features of the program include: